vartanbeno/sentiment-web-crawler/README.md

 1. `-url` or `--start-url`: URL the crawler will begin scraping links from.
 Surround it with quotes in the command line for best results.
 Default is the [about page](https://www.concordia.ca/about.html) of the Concordia University website.
 2. `-ign` or `--ignore-robots`: websites' robots.txt will be ignored.
 Default is false.
 3. `-m` or `--max`: maximum number of links to scrape.
 Default is 10.
-4. `-skip` or `--skip-crawl`: spider won't be run, and index/stats will be built from current results file.
+4. `-rs` or `--remove-stopwords`: stopwords will be removed from the index and ignored in queries.
 Default is false.
+5. `-skip` or `--skip-crawl`: spider won't crawl; index/stats will be built from current files.
+Default is false.

 If you intend to use that last one, no need to specify the others.
 You would obviously need to have run the crawler first, to generate a data set.
 Simply run:

 ```
-python main.py -skip
+python main.py [-skip|--skip-crawl]
 ```

 ## Authors